SymfonyCasts/symfony7/sfcasts/class-table.md

 Time to let's dive into the final type of Doctrine Inheritance:
 Class Table Inheritance.
 This one goes back to using a single table per entity in the hierarchy.
-But here's the rub - only properties specific to that entity are stored in the table
+But here's the difference - only properties specific to that entity are stored in the table
 (plus the id).
 When fetching, Doctrine does the necessary joins behind the scenes to get all the data for the entity you're fetching.